top of page

 Cora dropped the final note and exhaled sharply, glad to have left his mind alone.
 Crisis averted.

-Kiyla gently laid Elric’s body beside the packs and collapsed at the base of a tree.
+Kiyla laid Elric’s body beside the packs and collapsed at the base of a tree.
 “Where are we?”

 “Sure don’t lead back,” Kiyla muttered.